About

 The club today is an enviable position of owning its own land with responsibilities for the upkeep of the adjacent quay heading.
 Its clubhouse is home to its family orientated membership of around 200.

-Sailing activities will begin from April and will continue until the end of December.
-Formal racing is still the objective and is conducted every Saturday afternoon during the summer season and Sunday mornings after Daylight Saving (clocks change).
+Sailing activities run from April until the end of December.
+Formal racing is still the objective and takes place every Saturday afternoon during the summer season and Sunday mornings after the clocks change in late October.

 The emphasis has always been on attracting family membership, particularly for the sailing uninitiated who will receive a particularly warm welcome.
-Almost all the club's facilities are geared towards families and existing members like to be involved in encouraging young people.
-There are always RYA trained members on hand to advise and the club's location offers a particularly safe environment.
-As our President Janet Forster explains "Because our home stretch of the river is fairly narrow, beginners feel comfortable in that they are close to the bank if there should be a splash".
-There is certainly no need for parents to have any sailing experience as the club is structured so that teaching the whole family together is easily accommodated.
-The novice sailing club runs each Saturday morning and the club provides a fleet of six boats so that potential new members can try out the sport before investing in their own craft.
+All of the club's facilities are geared towards families, and existing members like to be involved in encouraging young people.
+There are always RYA trained coaches and members prepared to give tips and useful advice, and the club's scenic location offers a particularly safe environment.
+Our President Janet Forster explains: "Because our home stretch of the river is fairly narrow, beginners feel comfortable in that they are close to the bank if there should be a splash".
+The whole family is provided for, with parents encouraged to learn alongside their children.
+The sailing club runs every Saturday, with the club providing a fleet of training boats, so that new members can try out the sport before investing in their own dinghy.

-The clubhouse itself offers good basic amenities with tea, coffee, snacks available and a fully licensed bar.
-There are male and female changing rooms and outside there is naturally a slipway, Dinghy Park (all year round use) and a spacious car park.
+The clubhouse itself offers good basic amenities with tea, coffee and snacks available, as well as a fully licensed bar.
+There are male and female changing rooms, a private slipway down to the water, a spacious car park and a locked dinghy park.
+This is available for members to store boats in all year round.